butlerwill1/housing_project/Supporting Documents/SocioEconomicDataDoc.md

 [Link to Dataset](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019)

-**This dataset was produced at Lower-Layer Super Output Areas (LSOAs), These are significantly smaller than a postcode district like SW11**
+**This dataset was produced at Lower-Layer Super Output Areas (LSOAs), these are significantly smaller than a postcode district like SW11**

 - LSOAs are small areas designed to be of a similar population size, with an average of approximately 1,500 residents or 650 households.